QGIsK/portfolio/src/assets/policies/PrivacyPolicy.md

 #Article 6 - Collection of data

-1. Your personal data will be collected by Demian Mooibroek and (an) external processor(s) .
-2. Personal data means any information relating to an identified or identifiable natural person (‘data subject’).
-3. An identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.
+##Contacting
+###What data is collected
+After contacting, Demiann.dev may collect and store your name, email address, message and time.

+###How Data is Used
+We store your contact information so we can get back in touch with you, this includes the given name, email address, message and time.

+###Sharing Data
+We use the given data to send an email.

+##Analytics
+###Plausible Analytics
+We use the open source Plausible Analytics self-hosted through our analytics.demiann.dev domain to count website visits, downloads, etc. No cookies are used and no personal data—not even an IP address or browser user agent—is stored.
+For more information, see the <a href="https://plausible.io/data-policy">Plausible Data Policy</a>

+###Storing data
-4. The personal data that are collected on the website are used mainly by the controller in order to maintain a (commercial) relationship with you and if applicable in order to process your orders.
+The personal data that are collected on the website are used mainly by the controller in order to maintain a (commercial) relationship with you and if applicable in order to process your orders.
 They are recorded in an (electronic) register.

 #Article 7 - Your rights regarding information